 For Case Histories of coaching in education click on the titles below:

-Gordano School Portishead: creating a coaching culture
+Gordano School Portishead: Performance coach training for schools and creating a coaching culture

 Canterbury Schools: Facilitation Day for change management in amalgamating two schools into one